 Nursing 202 is a nursing theory course where student continue to explore increasingly complex alteration in health across the lifespan in the context of holistic assessment and care management, pharmacology, evidence based clinical decision making, concepts of caring, safety, patient teaching, collaboration, therapeutic communication, and professionalism.
+This class may include students from multiple sections.

 - Analyze relevant and abnormal data in the assessment of the acute and critically ill patient.